EU Low-Value Import Duty 2026: EUR 3 Rule from July 1

 CTA

-If you are trying to price low-value imports into Europe without getting blindsided by VAT, duty logic, or policy drift, this is exactly the problem TariffShield is built to reduce.
+If you are trying to price low-value imports into Europe without getting blindsided by VAT, the EUR 3 duty, product identifiers, or policy drift, this is exactly the problem TariffShield is built to reduce.
 Track classification, origin, thresholds, and tariff assumptions at the SKU level before margin errors hit checkout.
 You can also sanity-check scenarios with the Attahir Labs duty calculator or learn more about TariffShield.

 Disclaimer